Didcot Phoenix Cycling Club Constitution

 (c) All Club monies will be banked in an account held in the name of the Club.

-(d) An audited statement of annual accounts will be presented by the Treasurer at the Annual General meeting.
+(d) A reviewed statement of annual accounts will be presented by the treasurer at the Annual General meeting.
+The review shall be conducted by an independent person(s) not directly associated with the club committee.

 (e) Expenditure of club funds should be approved by the Treasurer and one of the President or Secretary